PL Dubois: A Journey of Trades and Personal Growth in the NHL

 This isn’t a footnote.
 Dubois spent a year in England as a baby and then grew up in Germany, the United States and Quebec, fostering a lifelong international curiosity.
 Dubois speaks English, French, a little bit of German and Italian and a few words of Russian.
 He flies to Europe for a portion of most summers, where he particularly loves shopping, high-end fashion and international cuisine.
 Even in the midst of a busy regular season, Dubois seizes every available off day: In December 2021, for example, he took his whole family dog-sledding in Banff, Alta.
 For Daphne’s birthday last season, he planned a weekend of shopping, exploration and Korean barbecue in New York City.

 “I’m very lucky to have the life I have,” Dubois told The Athletic in April.
 “I don’t want to have regrets later in life and I think the only way you have regrets is if you don’t live to the fullest.
 Whenever there’s an opportunity that makes sense — obviously, the No. 1 priority is playing well, so I can’t do whatever I want — but whenever I have the opportunity to live life a little or discover something new, I try to do it.
-Because it’s tough to say but it could be over at any point.”
+Because it’s tough to say but it might be over at any point.”

 Before the 2021-22 season, Dubois changed his jersey number from No. 13 to No. 80 as a tribute to Blue Jackets goalie and close friend Matiss Kivlenieks, who died in a fireworks accident that July.